diegovalle/sinaloa-discrepancy/readme.md

 were more drug-war related murders than total murders which, of course, should be impossible.
 This program shows the discrepancy was due to an excess of deaths registered as accidents whose cause of injury was a firearm.
-I tried to classify the individual deaths into accidents and homicides, but the characteristics of accidents by firearm and homicides by firearm are too close to produce reliable results.
+I then classified the individual deaths into accidents and homicides to show that the extra firearm accidents in 2007 and 2008 resemble homicides more than accidents.

 Data